“She’s got a brain the size of a planet, and she’s an extremely smooth and persuasive advocate.”

 Court of Protection (High Court level) case in which Amy obtained the first declarations under the Human Rights Act 1998 in the Court of Protection on behalf of a vulnerable adult who had been unlawfully deprived of liberty by a local authority.
 Instructed as sole counsel on behalf of the Official Solicitor.

 - Austin v Commissioner of Police of the Metropolis UKHL 5; 1 AC 564.
 House of Lords test case about whether police ‘kettling’ or ‘containment’ of a crowd amounted to a deprivation of liberty under Article 5 ECHR.
 The first case to consider this police strategy.
-Instructed as part of the winning team on behalf of the Metropolitan Police, led by David Pannick QC.
+Instructed as part of the winning team on behalf of the Metropolitan Police, led by David Pannick KC.
 Huge significance for police public order operations, the rights of the public and protestors, and human rights law.
 The case subsequently reached the European Court of Human Rights.

 - R (on the application of Ferriday) v Chief Constable of Gwent EWHC 2083 (Admin); Po LR 194.

 Police misconduct / discipline judicial review.
 Successfully defended a judicial review of a chief constable’s decision to dispense with the services of a probationer police constable under the Police Regulations 2003 reg 13.
-Led by John Beggs QC.
+Led by John Beggs KC.

 - D v Hospital Managers of the Edgware Community Hospital EWHC 3572 (Admin).